 Those appliances that draw a lot of current are not used after hours.
 If roasting the goose and baking the Christmas-pudding can only be done when there is adequate sunlight, and it makes a tiny contribution to saving the planet from global warming, then so be it.

-The next most loved appliance is undoubtedly our tabletop induction stove.
-It uses half the electricity of a conventional stove, and works twice as fast; it is a must in my book, and not expensive.
+The next most loved appliance is undoubtedly our tabletop induction-stove.
+It uses half the electricity of a conventional hob, and works twice as fast; it is a must in my book, and not expensive.
 They start at about R600.
 Look for one that can go as low as 200 W or the rolled oats will boil over.
-They must have a surge detector plug to protect them from a love letter from the Municipality’s mains supply.
+They must have a surge detector plug to protect them from a love letter from the utility's supply.

 They do not work with copper or aluminium-bottomed pots which conduct electricity too well, with none of the eddy currents that cause the warming.
 There is no connecting element between the stove and the saucepan; the metal itself is heated directly.

 Here is a comment about load-shedding.
 If the power goes off, drop the main breaker and do not turn it on again for at least five minutes after the electricity has been restored and the voltage has stabilised.